mikelodder7/vsss-rs/README.md

 This crate provides various cryptography verifiable secret sharing schemes when the rust standard library is available.

 * This implementation does not require the Rust standard library.
-* This library has received a few audits and is in production use.
+* This library is production ready and is in production use.
+* Thank you to LIT-Protocol and Turnkey for funding security audits of this library.
 * All operations are constant time unless explicitly noted.

 Gf256 is provided as a field for secret sharing schemes with just byte sequences.
 All operations are constant time.